neha23nov/GenAI/README.md

-# AlignAI

-> Align your profile to the job.
+# Align your profile to the job.
 Land the interview.

-AlignAI is an AI-powered career preparation platform built for students and freshers.
+An AI-powered career preparation platform built for students and freshers.
 It analyzes your resume, self-description, and target job description to identify skill gaps, generate interview questions, build a preparation roadmap, and produce a tailored resume — all in one place.

 ---